mzattera/v4j/docs/005/index.md

 If we look at slots 3 through 5, we might think that pedestalled gallows can be indeed a combination of a gallows character followed by the pedestal, in this specific order.
 However:

-- The combination of gallows in slot 3, followed by a pedestal in slot 4 is quite common in the text (2'183 tokens) and written explicitly as two glyphs.
+- The combination of gallows in slot 3, followed by a pedestal in slot 4 is quite common in the text (2'542 tokens) and written explicitly as two glyphs.

 - There is never a case where a pedestal appears between 'e', 'ee' or 'eee' in slot 6 and a gallows character in slot 7.

 This leads me to think pedestalled gallows are Voynich characters in their own, and not ligatures.

-In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only in 4 terms ('c', 'oc','chcpar', 'ckshy', and 'ocfshy'), each appearing only once in the text.
-This is for me a strong indication that EVA 'c' does not correspond to a Voynich character.

-Finally, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal ('sh') only in 3 terms ('theody', 'docfhhy', and 'fhhy'), each appearing only once in the text.
-Again, this seems a strong indication that EVA 'h' does not correspond to a Voynich character.
+In addition, the character 'c' appears outside of the pedestal or pedestalled gallows only 7 times ('c', 'oc','chcpar', 'ckshy', 'ocfshy', 'cs?t?eey', and 'o?cs'); similarly, the character 'h' appears outside of the pedestal, the pedestalled gallows or the "plumed" pedestal ('sh') only 4 times ('theody', 'docfhhy', 'cfhhy', adn 'd?ithy').
+This seems a strong indication that EVA 'c' and 'h' do not correspond to Voynich characters[{4}](#Note4)[{5}](#Note5).

 #### 'e' and 'i'